 Don’t try to get rid of every negative emotion you feel.
 While too many negative feelings can lead to burnout or depression, you should accept them as a natural part of the caregiving process.
 You need to be able to identify when feelings of ambivalence or negativity begin to affect your mental, emotional, or physical health.
 If the feeling of ambivalence starts to manifest as constant irritability, fatigue, or anxiety, it’s a sign you need to take better care of yourself.

 Caring for a senior loved one can be a difficult job.
-Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Mississauga, ON, in-home care.
+Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Mississauga home care.
 Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.

 Manage Your Expectations